-Note: Collections include tax scholarship program credits.
+Note: Collections and General Revenue Distribution provided above have been reduced by tax scholarship program credits.

 The severance tax on oil and gas is composed of four separate taxes with different bases and rates.
 Small well oil and tertiary oil are taxed at the rate of 5 percent of gross value.
 All other oil is taxed at the rate of 8 percent of gross value.
 Gas is taxed by volume using a base rate adjusted each year for the gas fuels producer price index; this process is described in s.
 211.025, F.S.
 Sulfur is taxed by long ton using a base rate adjusted each year for the sulfur producer price index; this process is described in s.
 211.026, F.S.
 Definitions for each tax are provided in s.
 211.01, F.S.